 Causes of Jaundice

 Jaundice in adults is caused by various medical conditions that affect the normal metabolism or excretion of bilirubin.
-Bilirubin is mostly formed from the daily breakdown and destruction of red blood cells (RBCs) in the bloodstream, which release hemoglobin as they rupture.
+Bilirubin primarily forms from the daily breakdown and destruction of red blood cells (RBCs) in the bloodstream, which release hemoglobin as they rupture.

 The heme portion of this hemoglobin molecule is then converted into bilirubin, which is transported in the bloodstream to the liver for further metabolism and excretion.
 In the liver, the bilirubin is conjugated with glucuronic acid (made more water-soluble), and is excreted into the gallbladder (where it is stored) and then eventually passed into the intestines.